 the 12 Gods of the Greek Pantheon

 Hera is the Queen of the gods, and the goddess of marriage and family.
-Hera is Zeus wife and sister, the youngest daughter of Cronus and Rhea.
+Hera is Zeus' wife and sister, the youngest daughter of Cronus and Rhea.
 She was raised by the Titans Ocean and Tethys.
 Her marriage with Zeus was founded in strife and continued in strife.
-Zeus courted her unsuccessfully.
-He then turned to trickery, changing himself into a disheveled cuckoo.
+Zeus courted her unsuccessfully and then he turned to trickery, changing himself into a disheveled cuckoo.
 Hera feeling sorry for the bird held it to her breast to warm it.
 Zeus then resumed his normal form and taking advantage of the surprise he gained, raped her.
 She then married him to cover her shame.

 Poseidon is God of the seas, earthquakes, and tidal waves.
 He married the Nereid Amphitrite, a granddaughter of the Titan Oceanos, although, like most male Greek Gods, he had many lovers.

-Hades is the brother of Zeus.
-After the overthrow of their Father Cronus he drew lots with brothers Zeus and Poseidon, for shares of the world.
+Hades is a brother of Zeus.
+Following the overthrow of their father Cronus he drew lots with brothers Zeus and Poseidon, to share the world.
 Hades had the worst draw and was made lord of the underworld, ruling over the dead.
 He is a greedy god who is greatly concerned with increasing his subjects.
 Those whose calling increase the number of dead are seen favorably.
 The Erinnyes are welcomed guests.
 He is exceedingly disinclined to allow any of his subjects leave.
 He is also the god of wealth, due to the precious metals mined from the earth.
-He has a helmet that makes him invisible.
+His helmet makes him invisible.
 He rarely leaves the underworld.
 His wife is Persephone whom Hades abducted.
 He is the King of the dead but, death itself is another god, Thanatos.

 |Athens Legends: Gods and Myths Private Tour |